martincostello/blog/source/2018-06-23-upgrade-to-dotnet-21-for-productivity-and-performance-gains.html.md

 description: "Upgrading to ASP.NET Core 2.1 can deliver serious performance improvements to your web applications as well as make you much more productive as a developer."
 ---

-I've been using .NET Core since it was released [back in June 2016](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/ "Announcing .NET Core 1.0") as my development technology of choice for my personal projects, as well as helping introduce it as a mainstream technology choice at [Just Eat](https://www.just-eat.com/ "Just Eat global website") (my current employer).
+I've been using .NET Core since it was released [back in June 2016](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/ "Announcing .NET Core 1.0") as my development technology of choice for my personal projects, as well as helping introduce it as a mainstream technology choice at [Just Eat](https://www.just-eat.com/ "Just Eat global website") (my employer at the time of writing).

 I find it so much more pleasurable to code against compared to "traditional" ASP.NET.
 With features such as self-hosting, built-in dependency injection and a high level of testability, you can really focus on solving the domain problem at hand, rather than worrying too much over boilerplate and ceremony.